Small Claims Court Clerk

 Small Claims Court Jurisdiction

-The plaintiff’s demand for money cannot exceed $10,000.
-(Texas Government Code 28.093).
+You cannot demand or ask for more than $10,000 in a small claims court case.
+(Government Code 28.093).
 Small claims parties can only recover money.
-The court has no authority to issue an injunctive or equitable award.
+You cannot seek injunctive relief.
 For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
-This type of relief would be injunctive relief.
+This would be called injunctive relief.

 Small Claims Court Case Types